This map is not suitable for use with magic, and contains only details visible from a ship while avoiding confrontation with hostile powers.

 Raineach

 The southernmost territory of Attar, from the sea it seems to be quite inhospitable.
 The coastline is quite rugged; strong waves regularly batter the southern regions.
-It seems to be comparatively sparsely populated; there are several port towns but only two significant population centres - Fort Kuhnaven in the east and the peculiar port of Bone Beach in the south-west.
+It seems to be comparatively sparsely populated; there are several port towns but only two significant population centres - Fort Kuhnaven in the west and the peculiar port of Bone Beach in the south-east.
 Much of the coastline here is carved from deep black cliffs - there are only a few areas easily accessible from the sea.
 It is possible for a naval force to pass from eastern Raineach across the wide open waters to the Iron Confederacy territory of Veroigne and vice versa.

 Fort Kuhnaven

-(Coo-NAH-vun)This heavily fortified town stands at the easternmost point of Raineach.
-It appears to be a large town surrounding a shipyard built beneath some steep black stone cliffs.The fortifications consist of a sea-wall set with metal spikes, and a central keep of white granite that overlooks the town itself.
+(Coo-NAH-vun)This heavily fortified town stands at the westernmost point of Raineach.
+It appears to be a large town surrounding a shipyard built beneath some steep black stone cliffs.
+The fortifications consist of a sea-wall set with metal spikes, and a central keep of white granite that overlooks the town itself.
 Like the town, the fort has a ramshackle appearance as if it has grown up naturally over time rather than being properly planned.
 Massive ballistae and trebuchets are arranged around the walls, capable of launching rocks far out to sea.
 Much of the excessive splendour and decoration that the Grendel like to surround themselves with is missing from Fort Kuhnaven.

 Temple of Tempest Jade

-On the mainland north-east of fort Kuhnaven is a large stone structure that seems to be studded with a small Prince's ransom in tempest jade.
+On the mainland north-east of Fort Kuhnaven is a large stone structure that seems to be studded with a small Prince's ransom in tempest jade.
 Every ship captain who ventured near reported that the currents here were unpredictable, and the winds seemed to actively try to pull the vessel onto the jagged rocks below the structure, dubbed the "Temple of Tempest Jade".
 On more than one occasion, spies reported ceremonies atop the cliffs in which shackled slaves were forced to leap to their deaths on the churning rocks below.

 Bone Beach